 Qualifying Credit Score for an FHA Mortgage Home Loan

 Borrowers who want to apply for an FHA mortgage home loan must review their credit ratings on all three credit bureaus.
 It’s important to eliminate negative listings on their credit history whenever possible.
-For example, paying off smaller debts increases credit ratings and helps more consumers qualify for the home mortgage loan of their choice.
+For example, paying off smaller debts increases credit ratings and helps more consumers qualify for the home employee monitoring mortgage loan of their choice.
 The base credit score for an FHA mortgage home loan is 580.

 The Down Payment Requirements

 After the borrower is approved for an FHA loan, the lender calculates the down payment required to secure the mortgage home loan.
 The down payment is based on the borrower’s creditworthiness and credit scores.
 Typically, the down payment is 3.5% of the total mortgage home loan amount if the borrower has a credit score of 580 or higher.
 However, if the lender approved the mortgage home loan at any score lower than 580, the borrower will need to pay at least 10% of the total mortgage home loan amount to secure their mortgage.
 Some first-time home buyer’s programs might give the buyer the opportunity to avoid a down payment altogether.